rcoh/angle-grinder/README.md

 ### From Source

-If you have Cargo installed, you can compile & install from source: (Works with recent, `nightly` Rust, requires unstable `Box::leak`)
+If you have Cargo installed, you can compile & install from source: (Works with Stable Rust >=1.26)
 ```bash
 cargo install ag
 ```